 Criminal Code compels nurses to aid in the provision of medical assistance in dying.
 However, nurses with a conscientious objection must take all reasonable steps to ensure that the quality and continuity of care for clients are not compromised.

-Jamie needs to formally make his manager aware of his conscientious objection and have a plan in place, preferably in writing, well before a client would require care.
+Jamie needs to make his manager aware, in writing, of his conscientious objection.
+He should also have a plan in place, well before a client would require care.
 Should an unexpected situation arise, Jamie will involve his supervisor and other team members as appropriate to safely hand over the care of the client.

 You’ll find more information and guidance in the